eighty20results/e20r-payment-warning-pmpro/readme.txt

 If you sponsor the development of gateway support you will receive forum support for the lifespan of this plugin, plus a lifetime license key for one website of yours for all available and future plugin features.

 = Changelog =

+== v1.9.14 ==

+* BUG FIX: Didn't always load active recurring payment member data
+* BUG FIX: Didn't load previously recurring membership records that are now expiring
+* BUG FIX: Should always set status to 'recurring' in set_active_subscription_members()
+* BUG FIX: Handle situations where user has a recurring level and we have to auto-detect
+* ENHANCEMENT: Simplified config of non-recurring payment status (always active based on what PMPro believes)
+* ENHANCEMENT: Simplified config of status (always active based on what PMPro believes)
+* ENHANCEMENT: Reduce debug logging levels

+== v1.9.13 ==

+* BUG FIX: Would sometimes double up on the entry count in the queue

+== v1.9.12 ==

+* ENHANCEMENT/FIX: Clear old temporary data/keys/values from options table

+== v1.9.11 ==

+* REFACTOR: Moved monitoring for background data collection job to fetch_gateway_payment_info action
+* BUG FIX: Moved monitoring cron job scheduler to Cron_Handler class

 == v1.9.10 ==